LKedward/focal-docs/docs/kernels.md

 kern%global_work_offset = [0, 0, 0]
 ```

-!!! note
+!!! warning
     When kernels are launched, the `global_work_size` is automatically modified to ensure it is a multiple of `local_work_size` in
-    all dimensions by increasing it where necessary.
+    all dimensions by increasing it where necessary - make sure to guard against out-of-bounds thread indexes within your kernels.

 __Example__